A practical guide to MCP, with setup examples for bookmark search

 ContextBolt Pro gives every user a personal MCP endpoint.
 Add it to Claude Desktop, Cursor, or any MCP-compatible tool, and your AI can search your entire bookmark collection from X, Reddit, and LinkedIn mid-conversation.

 Your bookmarks stop being a static list and become a live knowledge base that any AI agent can query.
+If you want to understand how to structure that knowledge base, the guide on building a second brain from social media bookmarks covers the full setup.

 Add to Chrome, Free